1jour1vin

 Beaujolais-Leynes

 Located in the immediate vicinity of the Roche de Solutré and the village of Fuissé, the commune of Leynes naturally benefits from unique characteristics that allow the red wines produced there to bear the Beaujolais-Leynes appellation.
-The Domaine de la Soufrandière offers a fine example of this appellation and allows one to discover all its qualities.
+The Domaine de la Soufrandière offers a fine example of this appellation and allows visitors to discover all of its qualities.

 For more information, visit the website at Beaujolais-Leynes